d12frosted/elpa-mirror/melpa/lice-readme.txt

 Usage
 -----

-Usage is very easy, put `lice.el` in your emacs system, and open a new file, and run:
+Usage is very easy, put `lice.el` in your Emacs system, and open a new file, and run:

     M-x lice

 Then, `lice.el` tell to use which license (default is gpl-3.0).
 You can select license on minibuffer completion.

 When you select license, and enter the `RET`, license and copyright is